Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

     CustomFilter customFilter = CustomFilter.Create("custom-passthrough", in_info, out_info, InvokePassThrough);
     ```

-2. Construct a pipeline with Custom Filter.
+2. Construct a Pipeline with Custom Filter.

-    After registering the Custom Filter, you can use it when constructing the pipeline:
+    After registering the Custom Filter, you can use it when constructing the Pipeline:

     ```csharp
     /* framework is 'custom-easy' and registered name is used */